ace-dent/8x8.me/docs/STYLE_GUIDE.md

 Alternating, geometric areas of contrast (light and dark), with areas tiling in 2-dimensions.
 Ideally with a near equal weighting of contrasting areas.
 Checked patterns often look like a checker board.
 There is no substance to represent, so lit and unlit pixels indicate light and dark areas.
 Some decoration is allowable.
 Checked patterns do not convey particular intent or semantic meaning; they are purely visual designs.

 #### 09 – Radial
 Features arranged radially from a central point.
 Will have rotational symmetry.
 Where chiral, prefer left handed.
 Designs are weighted left-facing (anti-clockwise) to avoid possibly offensive symbols.May feature linear and round forms.

 #### 12 – Architecture
 The principle material is shown as lit (e.g. typically a brick is lit, the mortar is unlit).
 Brick is weighted to bottom, so gap for mortar at top- to ensure looks ok with map layouts.

 #### 14 – Symbol
-Symbolic of an abstract concept (love) rather than something that exits in the physical world.
-In general, physical objects should be in Nature, Architecture or Other, unless their form is more significant (block in rectilinear).
+Symbolic of an abstract concept (love) or an iconic representation (anchor) rather than something that exits in the physical world.
+In general, physical objects should be in Nature, Architecture or Other, unless its form is more significant (tile in rectilinear).

+#### 15 – Other

 ### Terminology